peppicelli/pictorico/README.md

 # pictorico
-Customisations made on wordpress pictorico theme
+Customisations made on Wordpress Pictorico theme.
+The result can be seen here: http://365joursferies.ch